On this page:

 Guides to the Australian Consumer Law

-For more information about rights and responsibilities under the Australian Consumer Law, view our Fair trading section.
+For more information about rights and responsibilities under the Australian Consumer Law, view our Products and services section.

 There is a series of guides to the new law for business and legal practitioners.
 For more information, view our Australian Consumer Law resources page.